simonhkswan/blochequations/README.md

-## Simulation of Optical Bloch Equations in python
+## Various computation physics problems explored
-See the iPython Notebook for plots and discussion.
+See the iPython Notebook for plots and discussions.